ZOLA Project: Development

-Additional Software
+Additional software

-ZOLA Project were also released for the Mobile Vocaloid Editor where the trio were sold separately.
+ZOLA Project were also released for the Mobile Vocaloid Editor, where the trio were sold separately.

-A.I.Voice and Vocaloid6 Releases
+A.I.
+Voice and Vocaloid 6 releases

-In June 2023, ZOLA Project was announced to be receiving speech synthesis libraries through A.I.Voice and singing voicebanks using Vocaloid:AI technology for Vocaloid6 in commemoration of the Vocaloid3 version's 10th anniversary, with new character designs illustrated by Ryo Fujiwara.
-For Vocaloid6, it was noted that Kyo was rerecorded with the singing voice of Yuu Miyazaki (credited for Vocaloid3 as "NANOX").
-Yuu (voiced by Minoru Takahashi, credited for Vocaloid3 as "Minorun") and Wil (voiced by Mauie Cayton, credited for Vocaloid3 as "Maui" and Vocaloid6 as "M.Cayton") were reconstructed by using the Vocaloid3 voicebank data.
-All voicebanks were noted to be AI, allowing them to make use of the "Vocalo Changer" and "Multilingual" functions.
-The Vocaloid6 and A.I.Voice libraries released on June 20, 2023.
+In June 2023, ZOLA Project was announced to be receiving speech synthesis libraries through A.I.
+Voice and singing voicebanks using Vocaloid:AI technology for Vocaloid 6 in commemoration of the Vocaloid3 version's 10th anniversary, with new character designs illustrated by Ryo Fujiwara.
+For Vocaloid 6, it was noted that Kyo was rerecorded with the singing voice of Yuu Miyazaki (credited for Vocaloid 3 as "NANOX").
+Yuu (voiced by Minoru Takahashi, credited for Vocaloid 3 as "Minorun") and Wil (voiced by Mauie Cayton, credited for Vocaloid 3 as "Maui" and Vocaloid6 as "M.Cayton") were reconstructed by using the Vocaloid 3 voicebank data.
+All voicebanks were noted to use machine learning, allowing them to make use of the "Vocalo Changer" and "Multilingual" functions.
+The Vocaloid6 and A.I.
+Voice libraries released on June 20, 2023.